xcart/xc5-manual/en/general_setup/moving_x-cart_to_another_location.md

 ## File transfer and configuration

 1. Make a backup of your files and database.
 You do need this step in case something goes wrong.
-Do not neglect this step because it can cost you hours of work contacting host and asking them to recover your store from backup.
+Do not neglect this step because it can cost you hours of work contacting your hosting provider and asking them to recover your store from backup.

 2. Transfer X-Cart files from the origin folder to the destination one.